Royal Palace of Riofrío

-The Royal Palace of Riofrío (Palacio Real de Riofrío, [paˈlaθjo reˈal de ri.oˈfɾi.o]) is one of the residences of Spanish royal family.
-It is under the management of Patrimonio Nacional, a government agency dedicated to the care and maintenance of properties owned by the Spanish state which are used by the royal family.
-Situated in the municipality of San Ildefonso, in the province of Segovia, central Spain, the building is set in a wooded deer-park.
+The Royal Palace of Riofrío (Palacio Real de Riofrío, [paˈlaθjo reˈal de ri.oˈfɾi.o]) is one of the residences of the Spanish royal family.
+It is under the management of Patrimonio Nacional, a government agency dedicated to the care and maintenance of properties owned by the Spanish state which the royal family uses.
+The building is set in a wooded deer-park in the municipality of San Ildefonso, in the province of Segovia, central Spain.

+The palace is Italian style with a square floor plan and three stories high, designed by the Italian architect Virgilio Rabaglio in the image and likeness of the Royal Palace of Madrid.
+It is surrounded by an extensive forest of 625 hectares, where fallow deer and deer, among others, live.
+Used by the monarchs exclusively for hunting, it has only been inhabited as a habitual residence, on a temporary basis, by King Alfonso XII and, previously, by his father, Francisco de Asís, the King Consort.